Janakiraman1021/Block-Evid-3.0/README.md

 # 🚨 BlockEvid 3.0 — Decentralized Evidence Management System

-**BlockEvid 3.0** is a next-generation decentralized complaint and evidence handling platform built on Ethereum (Sepolia Testnet), with IPFS integration and role-based access control.
+**BlockEvid 3.0** is a next-generation decentralized complaint and evidence handling platform built on Avalanche and Ethereum (Sepolia Testnet), with IPFS integration and role-based access control.
 It ensures secure, immutable, and transparent handling of complaints, evidence, and FIRs through smart contracts and decentralized storage.

 > "Redefining justice infrastructure with Web3."